Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 1970s three-room flat in the Pernone area on the outskirts of Riva del Garda.
 Italian-Swiss client, first home on the lake after a purchase in early 2026.
 He wanted a "forever" home — no compromises.

-What we did: demolished three partition walls to open the living area, redistributed the second bathroom to carve out a utility room, complete services rebuild (electrical, plumbing, condensing boiler, mechanical ventilation), brushed light oak parquet throughout the living area, microcement in both bathrooms, custom kitchen in matte laminate with a Dekton quartz worktop, replaced windows with lift-and-slide doors onto the lake-view balcony, ducted air conditioning, room-by-room lighting design.
+Typical scope considered for this range: demolition of three partition walls to open the living area, redistribution of the second bathroom to carve out a utility room, complete services rebuild (electrical, plumbing, condensing boiler, mechanical ventilation), brushed light oak parquet throughout the living area, microcement in both bathrooms, custom kitchen in matte laminate with a Dekton quartz worktop, replaced windows with lift-and-slide doors onto the lake-view balcony, ducted air conditioning, room-by-room lighting design.

 Timeline: 16 weeks of construction, 6 weeks of design and permits.
 Start in November 2025, handover in May 2026 ahead of the season.